MultiOSDev/MultiOSDev/README.md

 # Hello there

-- I am a freelance python developer, who also honing their 3D animation skills, and uploads to youtube
+- I am the CEO of EverestWorks

 - FUN FACT(S)!
 If you want to reach me, do it by discord, and if you want something done, I also got other stuff, so don't expect it done fast.